FuelLabs/fuel-specs/specs/protocol/tx_format.md

 ## TransactionMint

 The transaction is created by the block producer and is not signed.
-It is alive only during block execution, so all fields must be set upon creation.
+It's not usable outside of block creation or execution, so all fields must be fully set upon creation without any zeroing.

 | name            | type                     | description                                          |
 |-----------------|--------------------------|------------------------------------------------------|